Quantitative PAT with simplified $P_N$ approximation: Introduction

 Then the initial pressure field $H(\bx)$ propagates the ultrasound wave, which satisfies the following equation~\cite{stefanov2009thermoacoustic}:

 Here $c(\bx)$ is the wave speed of the underlying medium.
 The measured acoustic signals are $p(\bx ,t)$ on $\partial\Omega\times [0, T]$ for sufficient large observation time $T$.

 The usual reconstruction of PAT is a two-step process.
 The first step is to reconstruct the initial pressure field $H(\bx)$ from the ultrasound measurements.
 This problem has been studied extensively by~\cite{agranovsky2007reconstruction,ammari2012photoacoustic,stefanov2009thermoacoustic,haltmeier2005filtered,hristova2009time} and the references therein.
 Here we assume this step has been finished and recovered the initial pressure field $H(\bx)$ and we focus on the second step to reconstruct the optical properties $(\sigma_a, \sigma_s, \Upsilon)$ from the quantity $H(\bx)$.
 Under the diffusion approximation, this quantitative PAT (qPAT) problem has been well studied~\cite{ding2015one,ren2013hybrid,bal2010inverse,bal2011multi}.
 However, with the radiative transport equation~\eqref{EQ:RTE}, the multi-source inverse problem theory has not been well established except for \emph{albedo} type data~\cite{mamonov2012quantitative,bal2010inverse}, which requires infinitely many angularly resolved illumination sources $f(\bx, \bv)$.
-It is still unclear about the uniqueness and stability of the reconstructions with finite many source functions or angularly independent sources.
+The reconstruction of only absorption coefficient $\sigma_a$ has been recently considered in~\cite{ren2020unique} for nonlinear setting.
+It is still unclear about the uniqueness and stability of the reconstructions of $(\sigma_a, \sigma_s, \Upsilon)$ with finite many source functions or angularly independent sources.